Teacher Guided Architecture Search: Experiments and Results

 With regard to compactness, SAGENet had more parameters and FLOPS compared to NASNet and PNASNet due mostly to symmetric $7\times1$ and $1\times7$ convolutions.
 But we had not considered any costs associated with the number of parameters or the number of FLOPS when conducting the search experiments.
 For this reason, we also considered another version of SAGENet in which we replaced the symmetric convolutions with ``$7\times7$ separable" convolutions (SAGENet-sep).
 SAGENet-sep had half the number of parameters and FLOPS compared to SAGENet and slightly higher error rates.
 To compare the cost and efficiency of different search procedures we adopted the same measures as in \cite{Liu2017}.
 Total cost of search was computed as the total number of examples that were processed with SGD throughout the search procedure.
 This includes $M_1$ sampled cell structures that were trained with $E_1$ examples during the search and $M_2$ top cells trained on $E_2$ examples post-search to find the top performing cell structure.
 The total cost was then calculated as $M_1E_1 + M_2E_2$.

-While SAGENet performed on par to both NASNet and PNASNet top networks on all C10, C100, and Imagenet, the cost of search was about 100 and 4.5 times less than NASNet and PNASNet respectively (Table \ref{table_cifar_results}).
-A unique features of this cell is the large number of skip connections (both within blocks and across cells) (see supp. material).
-Interestingly, at \textit{mature} state our top architecture performed better than the teacher network (ResNet) on C10 and C100 datasets (96.34\% and 82.58\% on C10 and C100 for TG-SAGE as compared to 94.75\% and 75.89\% for our teacher-ResNet).
+In sum, we find that while SAGENet performed on par to both NAS and PNAS top networks on C10, C100, and Imagenet, the cost of search was about 100 and 4.5 times less than NASNet and PNASNet respectively (Table \ref{table_cifar_results}).
+Interestingly, at \textit{mature} state our top architecture performed better than the teacher network (ResNet) on C10 and C100 datasets (96.34\% and 82.58\% on C10 and C100 for TG-SAGE as compared to 94.75\% and 75.89\% for the ResNet).